I know very few people who haven’t eaten the dish often referred to as "egg in a hole" or "egg in a basket."

 One of the things that surprises me most is that you don’t find the eggs on many restaurant menus.
 After all, it’s affordable, easy to execute and seems like the sort of thing which could be customized to suit just about any breakfast or brunch menu.

-A version I'd much prefer is found in Whitefish Bay on the weekend brunch menu at Moxie, 501 E. Silver Spring Dr. They call it "Suburban Cowboy Eggs" and serve the eggs-in-toast topped with red pepper pesto.
+A version I'd more likely recommend is found in Whitefish Bay on the weekend brunch menu at Moxie, 501 E. Silver Spring Dr. They call it "Suburban Cowboy Eggs" and serve the eggs-in-toast topped with red pepper pesto and spinach, accompanied by corned beef hash and garnished with a cowboy hat.

 Lori is an avid cook whose accrual of condiments and spices is rivaled only by her cookbook collection.
 Her passion for the culinary industry was birthed while balancing A&W root beer mugs as a teenage carhop, fed by insatiable curiosity and fueled by the people whose stories entwine with each and every dish.
 She’s had the privilege of chronicling these tales via numerous media, including OnMilwaukee and in her book “Milwaukee Food.”
 Her work has garnered journalism awards from entities including the Milwaukee Press Club.